kohjiaxuan/Wikipedia-Article-Scraper/README.md

 To save a wikiscrape object, simply type: <br>
 <b> import wikiscrape </b><br>
 <b> var = wikiscrape.wiki('Search Article') </b> <br> <br>
-e.g. paris = wikiscrape.wiki('PArIs','Yes','french','Yes') means to search for the article Paris, auto format to proper case (Yes for 2nd argument, default Yes), search for French wikipedia (french for 3rd argument, default No) and apply nltk stoplist for french (Yes for 4th argument, default No)  <br> <br>
+e.g. paris = wikiscrape.wiki('PArIs','Yes','french','Yes') means to search for the article Paris, auto format to proper case (Yes for 2nd argument, default Yes), search for French wikipedia (french for 3rd argument, default No) and apply nltk stoplist for french (Yes for 4th argument, default No) <br>

-### Full capabilities of wikiscrape package includes: <br>
+### Full capabilities of wikiscrape package include: <br>
 1. Able to search in multiple languages <br>
 2. Give suggestions on search terms if search is ambiguous <br>
 3. Gives a short summary (2 paragraphs) of the article if it is retrieved successfully <br>